avantidesai/developer-test/README.md

 7. BuyerId was missing in the Offers table, so I have added it there.
 8. Viewing requests has been added as a new feature in the application.
 9. Entity Framework project could be a separate project dedicated to take care of the persistence across all projects.
+10. Unit testing can also be worked on, to allow complete testability.

 # Purplebricks Developer Test